-8.3 Right_of_way Way Construction Inspection
+8.3 Right-of-way Construction Inspection

-All road and stormwater management facility construction, proposed or in progress, which relates to right-of-way development, control and inspection willshall be performed under the direction of the County Engineer.
-Unless otherwise instructed by the County Engineer, the following construction activities willshall require a conference, monitoring or inspection:
+All road and stormwater management facility construction, proposed or in progress, which relates to right-of-way development, control and inspection will be performed under the direction of the County Engineer.
+Unless otherwise instructed by the County Engineer, the following construction activities will require a conference, monitoring or inspection:

-- A. After written notification of project-plan approval, and all required permits, financial guarantees, and necessary documentation have been acquired, a preconstruction conference may be scheduled.
-An effort willshall be made to schedule conferences within five working days.
-A conference mustshall precede the beginning of construction and include the contractor, project engineer, utilities, and other parties affected. - (1) The County shall be notified a minimum of two (2) working days prior to initial: - B.i.
-Initial site work involving clearing and the installation of temporary water retention/detention and siltation control. - C.ii.
-The County shall be notified a minimum of two working days prior to trenching Trenching and placing of storm sewers and underground utilities such as sanitary sewer, stormwater drainage, water, gas, power, telephone, signals, street lighting, fiber optic, and TV lines. - D.iii.
-The County shall be notified a minimum of two working days prior to any Any backfill and compaction of storm sewers and underground utilities. - E.iv.
-The County shall be notified a minimum of two working days prior when Completion of underground utilities, roadway grading and placement of gravel base (if required) are complete.).
+A. After written notification of project plan approval, and all required permits, financial guarantees, and necessary documentation have been acquired, a preconstruction conference may be scheduled.
+An effort will be made to schedule conferences within five working days.
+A conference must precede the beginning of construction and include the contractor, project engineer, utilities, and other parties affected.

+B. The County shall be notified a minimum of two working days prior to initial site work involving clearing and the installation of temporary water retention/detention and siltation control.

+C. The County shall be notified a minimum of two working days prior to trenching and placing of storm sewers and underground utilities such as sanitary sewer, stormwater drainage, water, gas, power, telephone, and TV lines.

+D. The County shall be notified a minimum of two working days prior to any backfill and compaction of storm sewers and underground utilities.

+E. The County shall be notified a minimum of two working days prior when underground utilities, roadway grading and placement of gravel base (if required) are complete.
 Compaction tests and certifications shall be provided at the time of inspection.

-- F.v.
-The County shall be notified a minimum of two working days prior to verify Verify proper curb and sidewalk forming and preparation prior to placing concrete. - G.vi.
-The County shall be notified a minimum of two working days prior to verify verify curb and sidewalk placement and finish of concrete. - H.vii.
-The County shall be notified a minimum of two working days prior to the The placement and compaction of crushed surfacing base course and top course. - I. The County shall be notified a minimum of three working days prior to any paving with asphalt concrete pavement or portland cement concrete pavement.
+F. The County shall be notified a minimum of two working days prior to verify proper curb and sidewalk forming and preparation prior to placing concrete.

+G. The County shall be notified a minimum of two working days prior to verify curb and sidewalk placement and finish of concrete.

+H. The County shall be notified a minimum of two working days prior to the placement and compaction of crushed surfacing base course and top course.

+I. The County shall be notified a minimum of three working days prior to any paving with asphalt concrete pavement or portland cement concrete pavement.

-- J.viii.
-The County shall be notified a minimum of two working days prior to final project completion.
-Prior to approval Prior to final acceptance of construction work, acceptance for maintenance and release of construction performance bonds, the developer/contractor shall pay any required fees, submit any required maintenance and defect financial guarantees, and may be required to submit one photo mylar or ink on mylar set of design plans and two sets of final corrected plans (as-built) reflecting all minor and design plan changes of the road and stormwater management system. - (23) The County shall be notified a minimum of sixtythree (3) working days prior to the end of the maintenance period, any paving with asphalt concrete pavement or Portland cement concrete pavement. - K. (3) Prior to release of the maintenance guarantee, there shall be successful performance during the maintenance period, correction of defects, and the payment of any outstanding fees. - (4) For roads designed in excess of 10% grade, developer shall provide written certification from a professional land surveyor that, after placement of gravel base the road grade is below 12%.
+J. The County shall be notified a minimum of two working days prior to final project completion.
+Prior to approval of construction work, acceptance for maintenance and release of construction performance bonds, the developer/contractor shall pay any required fees, submit any required maintenance and defect financial guarantees, and may be required to submit one photo mylar or ink-on-mylar set of design plans and two sets of final corrected plans (as-built) reflecting all minor and design plan changes of the road and stormwater management system.

+K. The County shall be notified a minimum of sixty working days prior to the end of the maintenance period.
+Prior to release of the maintenance guarantee, there shall be successful performance during the maintenance period, correction of defects and the payment of any outstanding fees.